urbit/docs/arvo/clay/foreign-requests.md

 ## %warp

-To read files on a foreign desk, you just send clay a `%warp` `task:clay` (as you would for a local read) and specify the target ship in the `wer` field.
+To read files on a foreign `desk`, you just send Clay a `%warp` `task` (as you would for a local read) and specify the target ship in the `wer` field.
 For details on making such requests, see the [Read and Subscribe](@/docs/arvo/clay/read.md) document.

-Clay only allows a subset of cares to be used remotely.
+Clay only allows a subset of `care`s to be used remotely.
 They are:

 - `%u` - Check for existence of file.
 - `%v` - Get entire `dome:clay` state of a desk.